anoopsachdev/UIUX-assignments/README.md

 This repository documents the practical assignments and projects completed during my UI/UX Specialist course.
 This course illustrated frontend skills starting from fundamental HTML5 structure and CSS3 styling to responsive design, JavaScript DOM manipulation, and modern frontend development with React.

-The assignments featured in this repository serve as practical exercises to reinforce foundational UI/UX concepts and strengthen design competencies.
+The assignments featured in this repository serve as exercises to reinforce foundational UI/UX concepts and strengthen design competencies.

 ## 📂 Assignments Directory